ExpressLRS/Docs/docs/hardware/spi-receivers.md

 There are two ways to bind the receiver, as shown below

-### Standard bind procedure.
+### Button Binding

 Put the receiver into bind mode using any of these procedures:

 - "Bind" button in the Betaflight Configurator, Receiver Page (if can't be found, [update](/hardware/spi-receivers/#updating) the Betaflight firmware).
 - using the CLI, type in `bind_rx` and press enter once.
-- press the bind button in the flight controller.
+- press the bind button on the flight controller.
-- using the CLI, type in `set expresslrs_uid = 0`, press enter once, save and reboot
+- using the CLI, type in `set expresslrs_uid = 0`, press enter once, then save and reboot

-Enter [elrs lua](/quick-start/tx-prep/#lua-script) in your handset and press the `Bind` button.
-RX and TX should be now bound.
+Enter [elrs.lua](/quick-start/tx-prep/#lua-script) in your handset and press the `Bind` button.
+The RX and TX should be now bound.

 **Please mind the order, RX first, TX second.**

-How to bind tutorial (thanks to @JyeSmith ):
+Video Tutorial (thanks to @JyeSmith):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/U2sxqx2oT4k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Passphrase.
+### Passphrase

 Set passphrase in the TX.
 When building via ExpressLRS configurator, or via VS Code note down and copy below numbers from the build log: